-utilize trees, plant beds. and potted plants to add visual up continuous hardscape.
+utilize trees, plant beds, and potted plants to add visual interest and break up continuous hardscape.

 b.
 Parking, service, storage and utility areas should be buffered by plantings.
 Near areas of pedestrian circulation, these plantings shall not exceed 4 feet in height for safety purposes.